Sienyx/Sienova/README.md

-# Hi there, I'm Sienyx ✨
+# Hi , I'm Sienyx ✨

 🎓 I'm a Computer Science student passionate about technology, creativity, and visual storytelling<br/>
 💻 I love exploring the intersection of code and design—especially through **TouchDesigner**, **Logicaly**, and creative coding tools<br/>